European integration: European Broadcasting Union

 The European Broadcasting Union (EBU) is an alliance of public service media entities, established on 12 February 1950.
-As of 2022, the organisation comprises 73 active members in 56 countries, and 34 associate members from a further 20 countries.
-Most EU states are part of this organisation and therefore EBU has been subject to supranational legislation and regulation.
-It also hosted debates between candidates for the European Commission presidency for the 2014 parliamentary elections but is unrelated to the institution itself.
+As of 2022, the organisation comprises 112 active members in 54 countries, and 30 associate members from a further 19 countries.
+Most EU states are part of this organisation, and therefore the EBU has been subject to supranational legislation and regulation.
+It also hosted debates between candidates for the European Commission presidency for the 2014 parliamentary elections, but is unrelated to the EU itself.

 European Patent Convention

 The European Patent Convention (EPC), also known as the Convention on the Grant of European Patents of 5 October 1973, is a multilateral treaty instituting the European Patent Organisation and providing an autonomous legal system according to which European patents are granted.
-As of 2013, there are 38 parties to the European Patent Convention.
+As of 2022, there are 39 parties to the European Patent Convention.
 The Convention on the Grant of European Patents was first signed on 5 October 1973.